AdaCore/ada-spark-rfcs/features/rfc-import-array-from-address.md

 and not requiring the creation of an explicit access type, might be better.
 However, this requires performing all accessibility checks that don't really make sense when addressing external memory.
 It's most likely that these checks will need to be disabled anyway.
-Note that if accessibilty checks are required, it is still possible to create a local array mapped to an address instead:
+Note that if accessibility checks are required, it is still possible to create a local array mapped to an address instead:

 ```ada